-2. Hold up these three words, or put them on the board: eagle, high, sky.
+2. Hold up these three words, or put them on the board: wise, marvelous, important.
 Pronounce the words and have the students say them with you several times while they look at the words.
 Ask students to explain what each word means.
 If they are not sure of a meaning, explain it to them.
 Use the illustrations in the book, if necessary, to clarify the meanings.

-3. Write this sentence from the story on the board

-while students watch:
+3. Write these two sentences about the story on the board while students watch: